What is a bridge?

-A bridge is a class of network device that’s designed to connect networks at OSI Level 2, which is the data link layer of a local-area network (LAN).
-Bridges must connect like LAN protocols (for example, Ethernet, FDDI or token ring), and bridged networks will pass the packets of all higher-layer protocols that might be running on the network.
-While any LAN protocol can be bridged, the overwhelming majority of LANs today are Ethernet switched LANs, and most bridges are thus Ethernet bridges.
+A bridge is a class of network device designed to connect networks at Open Systems Interconnection (OSI) Level 2, which is the data link layer of a local area network (LAN).
+Bridges must connect like LAN protocols -- for example, Ethernet, Fiber Distributed Data Interface or token ring -- and bridged networks pass the packets of all higher-layer protocols running on the network.
+While any LAN protocol can be bridged, most LANs today are Ethernet-switched LANs, and most bridges are Ethernet bridges.

 A bridge connects LAN segments to form a single "flat" network that appears as a continuous Level 2 domain or LAN.
 There are two common models of bridging: local and remote.
-Local bridging is created by linking LAN switches with local cables, and remote bridging is where two bridges are connected via a wide area network (WAN).
-In today's network applications, local bridging is the most common model, used both in data centers and in departmental and branch applications.
+Local bridging is created by linking LAN switches with local cables, and remote bridging is when two bridges are connected via a wide area network, or WAN.
+In today's network applications, local bridging is the most common model, used in both data centers as well as departmental and branch applications.

 Difference between routers and bridges

-Because IP networks dominate communications today, bridges are usually associated with the creation of an IP subnetwork, a LAN or bridged-LAN community that serves as the basic unit of connection in IP/router networks, including the Internet.
-Bridges, as elements of a LAN, are standardized by the Institute of Electrical and Electronics Engineers (IEEE), in the IEEE 802 family.
-An IP subnet will contain a router that serves as the default gateway to other IP subnets and the Internet.
-In the bridged IP subnetwork, traffic between subnet members will be passed at OSI Level 2, and traffic to others will be directed to the default gateway for transmission at Level 3, the network layer.
+Because IP networks dominate communications today, bridges are usually associated with the creation of an IP subnetwork, a LAN or a bridged-LAN community that serves as the basic unit of connection in IP/router networks, including the internet.
+Bridges, as elements of a LAN, are standardized by the Institute of Electrical and Electronics Engineers, in the IEEE 802 family.
+An IP subnet contains a router that serves as the default gateway to other IP subnets and the internet.
+In the bridged IP subnetwork, traffic between subnet members is passed at OSI Level 2, and traffic to others is directed to the default gateway for transmission at Level 3, the network layer.

 A bridge can be combined with a router in a product sometimes called a brouter, but the term is no longer in common use.
-Instead, most routers will have some support for bridging features, allowing the default gateway to serve both as a bridge and a gateway to other subnetworks.
+Instead, most routers have some support for bridging features, allowing the default gateway to serve as both a bridge and a gateway to other subnetworks.